Mynamewasused/OFscraper/README.md

 # Intro
 This is some quick code I put together to get all your images and videos downloaded from Onlyfans.
 A few quick disclaimers:
 1. I haven't done much testing for people using things other than chrome on a Windows PC.
-Try to create an issue on here if it doesn't work for you.
-2. It may very well crash your browser - sorry!
+2. It can crash your browser - sorry!
 3. If you have a lot of images and videos to download, the scraper will probably take a long time to finish.
-4. This code does nothing except click through your browser and copy links to images.
+4. This code is safe and does nothing except click through your browser and copy links to images.
+It also cannot be used by users to download model content, it only works on the model side of onlyfans.

 # How to use it
 1. Copy everything from [this page.](https://raw.githubusercontent.com/Mynamewasused/OFscraper/main/src/scraper.js)